rkalz/xbmc4xbox/trunk/xbmc/lib/libPython/python/Doc/library/pyexpat.rst

-   Parses the contents of the string *data*, calling the appropriate handler functions to process the parsed data.  *isfinal* must be true on the final call to this method.  *data* can be the empty string at any time.
+   Parses the contents of the string *data*, calling the appropriate handler functions to process the parsed data.  *isfinal* must be true on the final call to this method; it allows the parsing of a single file in fragments, not the submission of multiple files.
+   *data* can be the empty string at any time.

 .. method:: xmlparser.ParseFile(file)